Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 Parameters allow you **pass values** to a function.

-We're going to change `printGreeting` so that it prints out "Hello, <name>", where name is some name that the user enters.
+We're going to change `printGreeting` so that it prints out "Hello, {name}", where name is a name that the user enters.

 `printGreeting` will be passed the name to print out from `main`.